Code-the-Dream-School/node-essentials/lessons/lesson5-sqlintro.md

 ## **5.1 What SQL is, and Why it is Used**

-SQL (Structured Query Language) is the standard language used to access relational databases such as MySQL, PostgreSQL.
+SQL (Structured Query Language) is the standard language used to access relational databases such as MySQL, PostgreSQL, Microsoft SQL Server, Oracle Database, and others.
 In a relational database, the data is stored in tables, each of which looks like a spreadsheet.
 The database has a schema, and for each table in the database, the schema describes the columns, giving each column a name (like "email" or "age") and a data type such as INTEGER (for whole numbers), TEXT or REAL (for decimals).
 One can compare this to NoSQL databases like MongoDB, in which you can store any JSON document you like.
 The relational database schema can seem like a straitjacket, but it is really more like a set of rails, organizing data into a structured form.
 It's a good idea to learn MongoDB as well, of course, as it is widely used - but MongoDB is pretty easy to learn.
 SQL is a deeper topic.

 Read the following introduction: <https://www.theodinproject.com/lessons/databases-databases-and-sql>.
 Or, if you know this stuff, jump to the bottom of that page and do the Knowledge Check.
 Be sure that you understand the concepts of Primary Key and Foreign Key.